FredHutch/diy-cromwell-server/README.md

 By connecting to `rhino` then:
 ```
+cd <to wherever you'd like to put all of your Cromwell stuff>

+mkdir -p cromwell-home
-mkdir -p /home/cromwell/serverlogs
+mkdir -p ./cromwell-home/server-logs

 sbatch -o \
-    /home/cromwell/serverlogs/%A.txt \
+    ./cromwell-home/server-logs/cromwell-v49-%A.txt \
-    /home/cromwell/cromServer.sh \
+    ./diy-cromwell-server/fullConfig/cromServer.sh \
-    /home/cromwell/cromwellParams.sh \
+    ./cromwell-home/cromwellParams.sh \
-    2020
+    2020 \
+    ./diy-cromwell-server/fullConfig/fh-slurm-sing-cromwell.conf
 ```

-> Note:  the second line here will save the output of the actual server job itself to `/home/cromwell/serverlogs/` with the file name being `jobID`.txt.
+> Note:  the second line here will save the output of the actual server job itself to `./cromwell-home/server-logs/` with the file name being `cromwell-v49-jobID.txt`.
 This is not required but is helpful initially for you to troubleshoot if your server goes down and you don't know why.
-The last line here is the port you want to use for the API - change it to whatever you'd like.
+The number here is the port you want to use for the API - change it to whatever you'd like.
+The last line is the path to the config file you downloaded.

 Or from your local R instance using the [fh.wdlR R package](https://github.com/FredHutch/fh.wdlR):